Mrs Green and Colonel William Green – General Eliott and Mr. Healy

 July 26 1782.
 Heard of Mrs. Green’s death by letters that came in the packet this morning - She died 21“ June

-Meanwhile the tunnelling work on the new Galleries which had been proposed by Sergeant-Major Ince continued apace:
+Meanwhile the tunnelling work on the new Galleries which had been proposed by Sergeant-Major Ince (see LINK) continued apace:

 The Galleries (1800 - Rev Cooper Willyams)